nchizz/slides_site/readme.md

-# Slider on js, witout backend.
+# Slider on js, without backend.